Banner

 Mr A is planning to purchase property for a consideration of Rs.
 50,00,000.
 Take two scenarios with a Stamp value of Rs.
 54,00,000 and a Stamp value of Rs.
 60,00,000.
 Is there any tax liability on the above transaction

-Since in Scenario 2, the Stamp value of the property is more than 10% of the consideration such difference amount will be taxable under the head Income from Other sources.
+Since in Scenario 2, the difference between the Stamp value of the property and the consideration is more than 10% of the consideration such difference amount will be taxable under the head Income from Other sources.

-Movable property such as jewellery, gold, shares, securities, archaeological collections, drawings, paintings, sculptures, any work of art, and bullion, among others, when received at a reduced price or without consideration, the aggregate FMV of which is greater than Rs 50,000, the aggregate FMV falls under the tax ambit.
-However, for a consideration, which is less than the aggregate fair market value of the property by an amount exceeding Rs 50,000, the entire excess fair market value will be taxable.
+Movable property such as jewellery, gold, shares, securities, archaeological collections, drawings, paintings, sculptures, any work of art, and bullion, among others, when received at a reduced price or without consideration, if the aggregate FMV of which is greater than Rs 50,000, the aggregate FMV falls under the tax ambit.
+However, for a consideration that is less than the aggregate FMV of the property by an amount exceeding Rs 50,000, the entire excess fair market value will be taxable.

 The main objective of taxing transactions without consideration or inadequate consideration is to curb black money usage.
 This is enabled by taxing the recipient for the difference between the asset's actual value and the consideration paid for it.